5r33n/mini-tools/init-remix/README.md

 Public functions/ Variables can be used both externally and internally.
 For public state variable, Solidity automatically creates a getter function.

 ## Factory

+This contract deploys the `StoreAndMap` contract and interacts with it.

+### Creating StoreAndMap Contract

+On line 10 we have a function in which we create a new `StoreAndMap` contract on line 11 and pushes it to an array called `SAMArray` which we had initialized on line 8.

+### Interacting with StoreAndMap contract

+In order to interact with a contract we need two things: Address and ABI of that contract.
+In our example here, we've actually created the ABI by importing it on line 5.

+#### factoryStore function

+This function gets an index and a favorite number as parameters.
+The index is created using `createSAMContract` function, and here we use `StoreAndMap` contract's `store` function to store the favorite number on that index.

+#### factoryGet function

+This function gets the index of the created contract and uses `StoreAndMap` contract's `retrieve` function to get the associated favorite number.